gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It is not needed internally and it shouldn't be needed by the users, too.

-### Upper bound removed from Tooling API `org.gradle.tooling.ModelBuilder`
+### Upper bound removed from Tooling API `ModelBuilder`

-With the introduction of support for custom tooling API models, the tooling API models are no longer required to extend the `org.gradle.tooling.model.Model` marker interface.
+In Gradle 1.6, we've started work to support custom tooling API models.
+As a result, the tooling API models are no longer required to extend the
+`org.gradle.tooling.model.Model` marker interface.
 The upper bound `extends Model` has been removed from the type parameter of `ModelBuilder`.

-### Tooling API `org.gradle.tooling.ProjectConnection.model()` no longer throws `UnknownModelException`
+### Tooling API `ProjectConnection.model()` no longer throws `UnknownModelException`

-With the introduction of support for custom tooling API models, it is no longer possible to determine whether a model is supported without configuring the target build.
-This exception is now thrown as part of the result.
+With support for custom tooling API models, it is no longer possible to determine whether a model is supported without configuring the target build.
+This exception is now thrown when the result is requested, rather than when the builder is created.

 ### Wrapper environment variable `GRADLE_WRAPPER_ALWAYS_UNPACK` and `GRADLE_WRAPPER_ALWAYS_DOWNLOAD` no longer supported